getgrav/grav-learn/pages/01.basics/02.requirements/docs.16.md

 ## Web Servers

 Grav is so simple and versatile that you don't even need a web server to run it.
-You can run it directly off the built-in `router.php` PHP tool as long as you're running PHP 5.6.3 or later.
+You can run it directly off the built-in `router.php` PHP tool as long as you're running **PHP 7.1.3** or later.

 This is a useful way to check a Grav install and perform some brief development, but it is **not** recommended for a live site or even for advanced development tasks.
 We've outlined how in our [Installation guide](../installation#running-grav-with-the-built-in-php-webserver-using-routerphp).